CrayLabs/SmartSim/doc/tutorials/inference.rst

 ``TF`` as the argument for *backend* in the call to ``client.set_model`` or ``client.set_model_from_file``.

-The example below shows how to use the utility to freeze an mnist model created in Keras.
+The example below shows how to use the utility to freeze an MNIST model created in Keras.
 This script can be used with the :ref:`SmartSim code <infrastructure_code>` above to launch an inference session with a TensorFlow or Keras model.